Erin Faith Allen is a leading authority on the history of the 42nd "Rainbow" Division, and the Liberation of Dachau

-A Journey Through 42nd Infantry Division History:
+A Journey With the 42nd “Rainbow” Infantry Division:

 “Let no boy’s soul say: